sdkkljiojreiojioudf/hackerrank/README.md

-The src file contains answers to small challenges on hackerrank in the algorithm part
+The src folder contains answers to small challenges on hackerrank

-Road to five stars :star: :star: :star: :star: :star: